Alignment and matching tests for high-dimensional tensor signals via tensor contraction: Introduction

 where $\beta>0$ is the single SNR of the model.

-The primary focus of most existing literature is on recovering the signal vectors $\{\bbx^{(1,l)}, \ldots, \bbx^{(R,l)}\}$, $1 \leq l \leq d$ from the observed tensor $\bbT$, with a particular emphasis on the computational efficiency of recovery algorithms.
-In the case of the rank-one model~\eqref{Main Eq of spiky tensor model} with symmetric and i.i.d.
+The primary focus of most of the existing literature is on recovering the signal vectors $\{\bbx^{(1,l)}, \ldots, \bbx^{(R,l)}\},~ 1 \leq l \leq d$ from the observed tensor $\bbT$, with a particular emphasis on the computational efficiency of recovery algorithms.
+In the case of the rank-1 model~\eqref{Main of Eq of spiky tensor model} with symmetric and i.i.d.
 Gaussian noise \(\bbX\), \cite{hillar2013most} showed that computing the maximum likelihood (ML) estimator of \(\beta\bbx^{(1)}\otimes\cdots\otimes\bbx^{(d)}\) is in general NP-hard, and \cite{arous2019landscape} provided a comprehensive discussion on the relationship between the computational complexity of the ML estimator and the value of the SNR $\beta$.
 To reduce the computational complexity, \cite{richard2014statistical} proposed the use of the power iteration method and approximate message passing (AMP) algorithms.
 These two methods have been extensively investigated by \cite{lesieur2017statistical,chen2019phase,perry2020statistical,jagannath2020statistical,arous2020algorithmic} for AMP and by \cite{huang2022power} for power iteration.
-Moreover, \cite{richard2014statistical} introduced the tensor unfolding method, which involves unfolding the tensor data $\bbT$ into matrices, enabling the recovery of signals through Principal Component Analysis (PCA). \cite{arous2021long} conducted a comprehensive study of the tensor unfolding method for the general asymmetric model~\eqref{Main Eq of spiky tensor model} under fairly general noise distribution assumptions.
+Moreover, \cite{richard2014statistical} introduced the tensor unfolding method, which involves unfolding the tensor data $\bbT$ into matrices, enabling the recovery of signals through Principal Component Analysis (PCA). \cite{arous2021long} conducted a comprehensive study of the tensor unfolding method for the general asymmetric model~\eqref{Main of Eq of spiky tensor model} under fairly general noise distribution assumptions.

 However, when the SNRs fall below the phase transition threshold, these recovery methods often fail.
-In such cases, a less ambitious but potentially more achievable goal is to test the alignment of a signal in $\bbT$ with a given directional tensor $\bba^{(1)} \otimes \cdots \otimes \bba^{(d)}$, where ${\bba^{(j)}, 1 \leq j \leq d}$ are $d$ given directional unit vectors in $\mathbb{R}^{n_j}$, respectively.
+In such cases, a more modest but achievable goal is to test the alignment of a signal in $\bbT$ with a given tensor $\bba^{(1)} \otimes \cdots \otimes \bba^{(d)}$, where ${\bba^{(l)}, 1 \leq l \leq d}$ are $d$ given directional unit vectors in $\mathbb{R}^{n_l}$.
 This leads to the following {\em tensor signal alignment test} between two hypotheses: